hu-macsy/lama_old/doc/user/installation/configuration.rst

-   "LAMA_CMAKE_VERBOSE", "set to 1 or TRUE for more detailed infos about configuration" "LAMA_BLAS_LIBRARY", "Selected the used BLAS library: auto, MKL, ACML, GOTOBLAS, BLAS" "LAMA_BUILD_TEST", "ON or OFF, explicitly enable/disable building the tests" "LAMA_LOG", "INFO recommended, alternatively DEBUG or even more detailed TRACE" "LAMA_USE_CODE_COVERAGE", "ON or OFF, explicitly enable/disable use of Code Coverage" "LAMA_USE_CUDA", "ON or OFF, explicitly enable/disable use of CUDA" "LAMA_USE_MPI", "ON or OFF, explicitly enable/disable use of MPI"
+   "LAMA_CMAKE_VERBOSE", "set to 1 or TRUE for more detailed infos about configuration" "LAMA_BLAS_LIBRARY", "Selected the used BLAS library: auto, MKL, ACML, GOTOBLAS, BLAS" "LAMA_BUILD_TEST", "ON or OFF, explicitly enable/disable building the tests" "SCAI_LOG", "INFO recommended, alternatively DEBUG or even more detailed TRACE" "LAMA_USE_CODE_COVERAGE", "ON or OFF, explicitly enable/disable use of Code Coverage" "LAMA_USE_CUDA", "ON or OFF, explicitly enable/disable use of CUDA" "LAMA_USE_MPI", "ON or OFF, explicitly enable/disable use of MPI"